kushaldas/pym/docs/classes.rst

 All the values stored in the instance via `self.` are data inside of an instance.
 Each instance of the class can have different values for given attribute (anything we access via . is also known as attribute).
-But, when we define an variable in the class level, that is same accross all objects.
+But, when we define an variable in the class level, that is same across all objects.
 In the following example, we define a class called `Point`, and we also have a special class level variable called `style` in it.
 After we create 2 objects of type `Point`, we can see that both has the same `class` attribute `style`